Impact Your Community

 National Leadership Council

-The National Leadership Council (NLC) is a student advisory board comprising specially selected NSCS members who advise the NSCS Board of Directors and national staff.
-For the 2018-2019 term, the selected members will serve on the NLC from May 2018 to June 2019.
+The National Leadership Council (NLC) is a student advisory board comprising of specially selected NSCS members who advise the NSCS Board of Directors and national staff.
+For each term, the selected members serve on the NLC from May to June.
 NLC members are chosen based on their dedication, service, and commitment to NSCS.
 Ideal candidates exhibit leadership, academic excellence, and community involvement throughout their academic careers and continue to demonstrate these skills while serving on the NLC.
 Two members of the NLC are selected to serve a one-year term on the NSCS Board of Directors as the President and Vice President of the NLC.
-These members are chosen by the outgoing NLC President and Vice President in conjunction with the national office.

 Serving on this prestigious advisory board gives each member valuable experience working with a national program and an incredible chance to contribute to the mission and overall success of NSCS.